kabezagit/RAG_LLM_Webscraping_Excel/README.md

-his project demonstrates how to build a multi-source Retrieval-Augmented Generation (RAG) pipeline using LangChain, Groq, and ChromaDB.
+This project demonstrates how to build a multi-source Retrieval-Augmented Generation (RAG) pipeline using LangChain, Groq, and ChromaDB.
 The pipeline integrates data from two different sources: a live web page and a local Excel file.

 Features
 Web Scraping: Loads and processes content from a specified URL using WebBaseLoader.